Knight-Hennessy Scholars Program

 (2) UChicago Alumni: Alumni are not required to apply for campus endorsement.
 Please carefully review the Knight-Hennessy application requirements - particularly the letters of recommendation section.
 You will abide by the same Knight-Hennessy and Stanford deadlines/processes as described on the Knight-Hennessy Scholars Program website.
 CCSA staff is available to help in your application and essay review in advance of the respective deadlines.

 Reminders about the Knight-Hennessy Scholars Program:

 - All candidates must apply to their respective Stanford University graduate programs, following all of the instructions of their program and/or department.
 This may include providing writing samples, additional letters of recommendation, official academic transcripts, and standardized test scores.

-- Stanford Deadline: All candidates for the Knight-Hennessy Scholars Program MUST SUBMIT their Stanford University admission application by November 15, 2017 or earlier depending on your degree course.
+- Stanford Deadline: All candidates for the Knight-Hennessy Scholars Program MUST SUBMIT their Stanford University admission application by the Knight-Hennessy stated deadline of your selected degree course.
 Please review the Knight-Hennessy website carefully regarding these deadlines.
 You must defer to this deadline (not your own departmental or program deadline) in order to compete for the Knight-Hennessy Scholars Program.

 - The Knight-Hennessy Scholars program will not accept deferals.
 You should only apply to the Knight-Hennessy Scholars Program if you are intent on taking up your graduate place at Stanford University.